Chapter 5:

 There's no gate at the outskirts, buildings just beginning without a border, and you pass a heap of char and splinters.
 A man trundles a wheelbarrow of half‑burnt sticks to the pile, dumps it, and turns back toward the village, never looking your way.
 Your Father catches your shoulder and leans close.

 "Let me do the talking," he whispers.
 Then, calls to the man in a hospitable, if loud, voice.
 "Hail, good sir," he calls, lifting a hand in a wave.
-"How hast thy day found yee?"
+"How doth this day find thee?"

-"Err—yes.
+"Er—yes.
 We are weary travelers who suffered an attack last night as well, by the same band of vile friends as ye.
-Pray, tell, where may I find one who leads so that I may have counsel?"
+Pray, where may we find your leader to seek counsel?"

 "Well, I can tell you're friendly enough," the man drawls, squinting.
 "But I ain't got a clue what you just said.
 It might be best if you talk to Matt; he knows how to deal with fancy talkin' folks.
 HEY MATT!" he calls, and a short man with a walking stick turns the corner.
 Soot paints his pant legs, but above the knees, his clothes are immaculate compared to the other man's.